 2. Learn a Magic Trick!

 Even the least magical of us will have fun trying out a little slight of hand!
-Here's a book to get you started with the world of illusion:
+Big Magic for Little Hands will get you started with the world of illusion:

 3. Make a Clock!